evgenyneu/evgenii.com/resume/index.md

 * Implemented code and storage changes to achieve HIPAA and SOC 2 compliance.

-* Created a TypeScript CDK code that deployed a Ruby on Rails server and PostgreSQL database to AWS (Infrastructure as Code).
+* Created TypeScript CDK code that deployed a Ruby on Rails server and PostgreSQL database to AWS (Infrastructure as Code).

 * Wrote Ansible scripts to set up a machine learning development environment on local Linux servers.